ccstan99/ccstan99.github.io/_posts/2022-12-01-goattack-poster.md

 ## Conclusion

 It was an honor to make a small contribution to the field of AI safety.
 Learn more about the project by visiting the [website](https://goattack.far.ai/), reading the [paper](https://arxiv.org/abs/2211.00241), or exploring the [code](https://github.com/AlignmentResearch/go_attack).
+Special thansks to Adam Gleave for inviting me to help with the project and the many rounds of constructive feedbacks.
+Thanks also goes to Tony Wang who pointed out that the human figure resembled a cop and thug, which led to strengthening other visual cues such as changing the clothing color and adjusting the direction.
 Congrats to the team for winning a best paper award and an x-risk analysis award for the NeurIPS 2022 ML Safety Workshop!